ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 kubectl create namespace my-cluster
 ```

-`stackgres` will be the StackGres' **Operator** namespace, and `my-cluster` will be the namespace for the node resources that will contain the data and working backends.
+`stackgres` will be the StackGres' **Operator** namespace, and `my-cluster` will be the namespace for the node resources that will contain the data and working backend.

-The `monitoring` namespace was created for sitting the Prometheus Operator, which after all the further steps will end up with a running Grafana instance, embedded in the StackGres UI automatically by using the `grafana.autoEmbed=true` property, as shown later.
+The `monitoring` namespace was created to deploy the Prometheus Operator, which will result in a running Grafana instance.

-## Monitoring, Observability and Alerting with Prometheus and Grafana

-Prometheus natively includes the following services:

-- Prometheus Server: The core service
-- Alert Manager: Handle events and send notifications to your preferred on-call platform
-- Push Gateway: exposes metrics for ephemeral and batch jobs

 ### Installing Prometheus Server